 A recent upgrade to the breast screening invitation IT system brought the issue to light.
 The Department of Health was first alerted to the problem by Public Health England in January 2018.
 Ministers were informed in March this year, Hunt said, “with clear clinical advice that the matter should not be made public.
 This was to ensure a plan could be put in place that ensured any remedies did not overwhelm the existing screening programme and was able to offer proper support for affected patients.”

 An independent inquiry has also been launched to establish how many people have been affected, why the error occurred, why it took nearly a decade to notice, and whether ministers were informed quickly enough.

 The inquiry will be headed by the Macmillan Cancer Support chief executive Lynda Thomas, and Professor Martin Gore, a leading consultant medical oncologist at the Royal Marsden hospital.

 Breast cancer screenings are available to all women aged between 50 and 70, every three years.
 Regular screenings are offered to women who are most at risk of developing the disease and mean that signs of early cancer development may be picked up before women notice the symptoms.

-Pryers is a leading national firm of medical negligence lawyers.
 If you think you or a loved one may have been affected by breast cancer as a result of not receiving a final screening invitation, contact one of our friendly advisers today.
-Our dedicated team of lawyers and experts have a great deal of experience of investigating and winning claims concerning the delayed diagnosis of breast cancer and are well equipped to investigate and advise on all issues of medical treatment.
+Our friendly team have a lot of experience of investigating and winning claims concerning the delayed diagnosis of breast cancer and are well equipped to investigate and advise on all issues of medical treatment.